QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

-Example: Tax Smoothing with Complete Markets
+Tax Smoothing with Complete Markets
 ============================================

 It is instructive  to focus on a simple tax-smoothing example with complete markets.